gholler-sopra/hydrator-plugins/core-plugins/docs/FileDelete-action.md

-# File Delete Action
+# File Delete

 Description
 -----------
-Deletes a file or files.
+File Delete is a Guavus Enterprise Accelerator that is used to delete a file or files.

 Use Case
 --------
-This action can be used to remove a file or files.
+Consider an example wherein you want to remove a file or files.
+This can be done by configuring the accelerator as shown in the following sections.

 Properties
 ----------
 **path:** The full path of the file or files that need to be deleted.
-If the path points to a file, the file will be removed.
+If the path points directly to a file, the file will be removed.
 If the path points to a directory with no regex specified, the directory and all of its contents will be removed.
 If a regex is specified, only the files and directories matching that regex will be removed.

-**fileRegex:** Wildcard regular expression to filter the files in the source directory that will be removed.FileRegex pattern would be simple search regex pattern which is used in any programming language like -- test.*/.csv -- (for delete csv files start with test).
+**fileRegex:** The wildcard regular expression to filter the files in the source directory that will be removed.
+The fileRegex pattern would be a simple search regex pattern which is used in any programming language like -- test.*/.csv -- (for delete csv files start with test).

-**continueOnError:** Indicates if the pipeline should continue if the delete process fails.
+**continueOnError:** This is to specify if the pipeline should continue in case the delete process fails.
 If all files are not successfully deleted, the action will not re-create the files already deleted.

 Example
 -------